kaleidosim/kaleidosim-api-javascript/Readme.md

 # KaleidoSim API - NodeJs integration example.

-This project was created as example of how it is possible to consume all the functionalities provided by KaleidoSim API.
+This project was created as Javascript integration example with KaleidoSim API.

 The main language for this example project is JavaScript with NodeJS.